 Implementation

-- Create bereavement policies to support employees experiencing grief and loss and include how it will support employees who have lost someone outside of the stereotypical family structure.
-For example in Indigenous or other communities, someone may be as attached to an aunt, uncle or grandparent as others might be to a biological parent
+• Create bereavement policies to support employees experiencing grief and loss.
+Include how the policies will support employees who have lost someone outside the typical family structure.
+For example, in some communities, someone may be as attached to an aunt, uncle or grandparent as others might be to a parent.

 Evaluation and correction actions